Taking Action: 8 Ways to Classify Ideas

 A fair amount of writing about brainstorming emphasizes not judging ideas too soon.
 A plethora of criticism about brainstorming argues it isn’t critical enough.
 No matter how you think-up ideas, eventually they must prove themselves worthy of helping you meet your objectives.

-A great way to evaluate your ideas is by categorizing them into what Edward de Bono in his book Serious Creativity: Using the Power of Lateral Thinking to Create New Ideas calls “End Categories.”
+An excellent way to evaluate your ideas is by categorizing them into what Edward de Bono in his book Serious Creativity: Using the Power of Lateral Thinking to Create New Ideas calls “End Categories.”

 Classifying the idea into one of the following eight categories: